keanodejs2015/05_project_example/README.md

 ## A simple example of some of the main areas we will cover in this elective

-This project contains a Frontend done with Angular.
+This project contains a Frontend done with Angular in the folder 'public'.

 This is not part of the curriculum of this elective, but is here as an example of a full MEAN stack application, like the one you will end up doing with the Angular guys in your group.

 ## Installation